notmishi/publicGreekNotes/README.md

 at the top of the page, open the folder named `IV` and you can navigate the files similar to OneDrive

 >[!IMPORTANT]
 > view in `.pdf` file

+>[!WARNING]
+> for some reason on github web mobile only the first page of the pdfs show :(
+>
+> so if 28B.pdf only shows 1 page make sure to request desktop website on your browser

+## technical things

 pull request edits into `.tex` files (or just message me)